Fly-tipping is the dumping of rubbish or unwanted items on land that is not licensed to accept it.

 - what the rubbish is and the amount of it

-- if known, a description of the person fly-tipping or the registration number of any vehicle that was involved (this makes it possible to trace and prosecute the fly-tippers.
-We may also set up special surveillance in areas which are regularly fly-tipped)
+- if known, a description of the person fly-tipping or the registration number of any vehicle that was involved (this makes it possible to trace and prosecute the fly-tippers)

 Additionally, our Fair Trader scheme offers a list of Trading Standards-accredited businesses, all of which have trade waste agreements, including companies that specialise in waste disposal.

-For large or bulky items, you can book a standard collection (£21) or express (quicker) collection (£38) and we will take up to 3 items per collection.
-This now includes certain large electrical items.
+For large or bulky items, you can book a standard collection for £22 or an express (quicker) collection for £40.
+We will take up to 3 items per collection which now includes certain large electrical items.

 Fly-tipping on land which is private is the responsibility of the land owner or owners who, in certain circumstances, can be made to clear away the rubbish.